National Signing Day 2019: Tracking Top 15 Uncommitted CFB Recruits

 School: Menlo-Atherton HS (Menlo Park, CA)

-A commitment to Washington from high school teammate Noa Ngalu has helped make the Huskies the front-runners for inside linebacker Daniel Heimuli.
+A commitment to Washington from high school teammate Noa Ngalu no doubt helped make the Huskies the front-runners for inside linebacker Daniel Heimuli.

 "If I did something, he would be there too.
 If he did something, I would be there too," Heimuli told Mike Vorel of the Seattle Times.
-"Whenever we went to go eat, it’d be us two.
-Whenever we went to go work out, it’d be us two.
-Whenever coach needed something, it’d be like, ‘Ask Daniel,’ or, ‘Ask Noa.'
+"Whenever we went to go eat, it'd be us two.
+Whenever we went to go work out, it'd be us two.
+Whenever Coach needed something, it'd be like, 'Ask Daniel,' or, 'Ask Noa.'
 We were a combo.
-Wherever he’s at, I’m at.
-Wherever I’m at, he’s at."
+Wherever he's at, I'm at.
+Wherever I'm at, he's at."

 Heimuli earned Defensive MVP honors at the Polynesian Bowl with six tackles, 3.5 tackles for a loss and a sack.